leerob/next-music-player/README.md

 - ✅ Create a new playlist in the UI
 - ✅ Image upload to Vercel Blob for playlist images
 - ✅ Add/remove songs to a playist in the UI
+- ✅ Basic search over songs
 - Persist active song to storage
-- Hook up search (playlists or songs?
-Not sure)
-- Hook up the volume control
+- Hook up the volume controls